brunohmg89/GCP-DigitalLeader/Annotation/Questions-2.md

     :white_check_mark: Start a very powerful virtual machine without using a committed use discount

     :black_large_square: Purchase multiple physical computers and scale workload across them

+    > When you purchase a committed use contract, you purchase Compute Engine resources—such as vCPUs, memory, GPUs, local SSDs, and sole-tenant nodes—at a discounted price in return for committing to paying for those resources for 1 year or 3 years.<br>
+    _Ao adquirir um contrato de uso contínuo, você adquire recursos do Compute Engine, como vCPUs, memória, GPUs, SSDs locais e nós de locatário individual, com desconto em troca do compromisso de pagar por esses recursos por 1 ou 3 anos._

 ---